soymattheus/soymattheus/README.md

 ### I'm Matheus Tavares! 👨‍🚀
 ### Who am I?
 #### Here's a brief summary:
-###### Lover of books, science, astronomy, music and sports, especially football ⚽ and american football 🏈.
+###### Lover of books, science, astronomy, music and sports, especially soccer ⚽ and football 🏈.
 In my teenage years I discovered my passion for technology.
-###### I am currently graduating in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Sergipe.
+###### I am graduated in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Sergipe.
-###### I have some experiences with JavaScript, Python, PHP, TypeScript, ReactJS, React Native, NodeJS, PostgreSQL and some other technologies.
+###### I have experiences with JavaScript, Typescript, Python, ReactJS, NextJS, HTML, CSS, Tailwind, PostCSS, Styled Components, React Native, NodeJS, ExpressJS, Flask, FastAPI, Fastify, Oracle, MySQL, PostgreSQL and some other technologies.

 ##
 <div>